puzzlef/pagerank/README.md

-Comparing the effect of using different values of **damping factor**, with PageRank ([pull], [CSR]).
+Comparing the effect of using different **per-iteration rank scaling**, with PageRank ([pull], [CSR]).

 `TODO!`